 (2) In particular, if a person produced a document or other material as required under this Act, no civil liability attaches to the person for producing the document or material, whether the liability would arise under a contract or otherwise.

-[Section 306, inserted as section 186 by No. 42 of 2004 s.
-135 and renumbered as section 306 by No. 42 of 2004 s.
+[Section 306, inserted as section 186: No. 42 of 2004 s.
+135 and renumbered as section 306: No. 42 of 2004 s.
 154(1).]

 307. Protection from liability for publishing decisions etc. of dispute resolution authority